flogy/gatsby-mdx-tts/README.md

 ### Custom `useSound` hook

 In case you would like to manage playing sounds by yourself you can pass an optional hook to the `useCustomSoundHook` prop of the `SpeechOutput` component.
 It has to follow the `UseSoundHookSignature` type as exported from `UseSound.ts` (which is the default sound hook).

+### Ignore word splitting characters

+You might use characters that split a word into two, e.g. `fear·ful`.
+Those word parts are now marked individually by default.
+To avoid this, you can define the characters to ignore with the `ignoredWordSplittingCharactersRegex` prop.

+Probably you also don't want this character to be vocalized during speech output.
+Therefore make sure you also configure the `ignoredCharactersRegex` in the [plugin options](#all-configurations).

 ## Event listeners